mebeim/aoc/2022/README.md

-However... `len(sols)` for our input is `18676`, and a double nested `for` loop means 18676<sup>2</sup> = ~350 million solutions to test (half of that in theory, since we do not care about the order of `s1` and `s1`, but still).
+However... `len(sols)` for our input is `18676`, and a double nested `for` loop means 18676<sup>2</sup> = ~350 million solutions to test (half of that in theory, since we do not care about the order of `s1` and `s2`, but still).
 That is... a bit too much.
 We need to somehow find another simplification.

-There are a lot of solutions, but we know that only *some* of them will achieve the maximum score.
-What about among *all the solutions that involve the same valves?* Well, given a set of valves to open, there will be a lot of different possible orders in which to open them... however, analogously, only *some* of those orders will yield the maximum score, therefore only a single maximum score *per subset of chosen valves* is possible.
+There are a lot of solutions, but we know that only *some* among them will achieve the maximum score.
+What about among *all the solutions that involve the same valves?* Well, given a set of valves to open, there will be a lot of different possible orders in which to open them... however, analogously, only *some* among them will yield the maximum score, therefore only a single maximum score *per subset of chosen valves* is possible.

 We can iterate over the solutions for a single player once and pre-calculate the maximum score possible for any given set of valves to open (regardless of the